ManiMala720/Patterns/README.md

 # Patterns
-This repository contains solution to various pattern problems in java
+This repository contains solution to various pattern problems using java